Refinance Tool

 1

-A Cash-Out Refinance replaces your existing primary mortgage with a completely new, larger loan.
-The bank literally pays off your old mortgage, and wires you the difference in cold, hard cash at the closing table.
+A Cash-Out Refinance completely replaces your existing primary mortgage with a brand new, significantly larger loan.

 2